-The trick to achieving a flavourful pitcher of sweet tea is allowing the tea sufficient time to steep.
+The trick to achieving a flavorful pitcher of sweet tea is allowing the tea sufficient time to steep.
 I prefer to let the tea steep for two hours, but if you’re short on time you can reduce the steeping time to one hour and the result will be almost as bold tasting and delicious.

 To make the syrup, add the dates and 4 cups of cold water to a pot on the stove.
 Bring that to a boil, continue to boil for 25 minutes, then strain out and discard the dates (or save them in the fridge for a few days to use as a sweetener for smoothies) and reserve the delicious syrup.

 Once the tea has finished steeping and the syrup is ready, add them both to a pitcher, along with the rest of the cold water.
 The last step is to thoroughly chill the sweet tea before serving it.
 I like to refrigerate the pitcher for at least two hours, then give it a stir and serve with plenty of ice and lemon slices.

-I like to keep this recipe simple by sticking to three key flavours: the tea itself, date syrup, and lemon, but there are plenty of additional flavourings you could add if you like.
+I like to keep this recipe simple by sticking to three key flavors: the tea itself, date syrup, and lemon, but there are plenty of additional flavorings you could add if you like.
 Some fresh mint, berries, or peach slices would be nice additions to this refined sugar-free sweet tea recipe if you’re feeling fancy.